 A single-ended transformer, on the other hand, needs to handle the AC signal superimposed onto a large DC component, which requires special construction techniques to be used to prevent magnetic flux saturation.
 Push-pull transformers are spared these concerns.
 Moreover, they can be made significantly smaller for the same output power, which reduces cost, weight, and inter-winding capacitance.

-Mesa Boogie's patent number 7,173,488 describes a simple technique to enable a push-pull transformer to operate in single-ended mode while maintaining zero net plate current through the transformer core.
-The inventor is Randall Smith and the patent was assigned to Mesa Boogie on February 6, 2007.
-Let's take a closer look.
+Mesa/Boogie's patent number 7,173,488 describes Duo-ClassTM Power, a technique to enable a push-pull transformer to operate in single-ended mode while maintaining zero net plate current through the transformer core.

-When the DPDT switch or relay is thrown to the right, connecting D to F and A to C this is a conventional push-pull power amp with cathode bias.
+When the switch is thrown to the right, connecting D to F and A to C the circuit operates as a conventional push-pull power amp with cathode bias.
 The cathode resistor consists of two resistors 19 and 20 in parallel.

-If the power amp is fixed bias, then grid resistors 7 and 8 are connected to the negative DC bias supply instead of ground.
-To transform a fixed-bias, push-pull amplifier to single-ended operation the grid of the power tube is connected to ground via a large capacitor, thereby shorting audio signals while preserving DC grid bias.
+(If the power amp is fixed bias, then the circuit looks a bit different.
+Grid resistors 7 and 8 are connected to a negative DC bias supply instead of ground.
+For single-ended operation, the grid of the inactive power tube is connected to ground via a large capacitor, thereby shorting audio signals while preserving DC grid bias.)

-The net result when in single-ended mode is that the active, upper power tube operates as a single-ended amplifier with an AC signal superimposed on its DC operating point, as shown here:
+When in single-ended mode, the upper power tube operates as a single-ended amplifier with an AC signal superimposed on its DC operating point, as shown here:

-The inactive, lower power tube also remains at its DC operating point but it has no AC component.
-The net DC current through the transformer core is approximately zero, enabling the push-pull output transformer to cheerfully operate as a single-ended transformer without suffering from magnetic flux saturation.
+The inactive, lower power tube remains at its DC operating point and has no AC component.
+The net DC current through the transformer core is approximately zero, enabling the push-pull output transformer to operate as a single-ended transformer without suffering from magnetic flux saturation.